-We’re excited to know that you are interested in becoming a therapy animal handler with your animal!
+We’re excited to know that you’re interested in becoming a therapy animal handler with your animal!
 While therapy dogs make up 94% of the teams in our Therapy Animal Program, we register eight other species too.
-Take a look at these frequently asked questions to learn about how your pet can be come a therapy animal, which tells you about our requirements.
+Take a look at the information below to learn about how you and your pet can become part of our program.

 Pet Partners is a nationwide program registering therapy animal teams of nine diverse species for volunteer work.
-Our teams visit hospitals, nursing homes, and schools, among many other facilities.
+Our teams visit hospitals, assisted living homes, and schools, among many other facilities.

 To become a volunteer therapy animal team, you and your animal will need to complete a registration.
 Team registration is the process you will go through to demonstrate that you and your animal are suitable and prepared for therapy animal work.
 Pet Partners does not ‘certify’ therapy animal teams.
 We do not have hands-on involvement in the training of the animals volunteering with us; rather, our registration process is a screening that helps us verify you meet our requirements to be successful at this very special type of volunteer work!
 Learn more about the difference between certification & registration.